-King John has been betrayed by his nephew, Arthur who, backed by the French King, is conducting a rebellion.
-The King of France demands that he surrender his throne but, instead, John sends a force against the him under Philip Faulconbridge.
+King John has been betrayed by his nephew, Arthur, who is conducting a rebellion backed by the French King.
+The King of France demands that he surrender his throne but, instead, John sends a force against him under Philip Faulconbridge.
 The armies clash at Angiers but there is no decisive victory.
 John makes a peace settlement with the French King.

-Pandulph now tries to stop the conflict but the French won’t co-operate and the armies meet at Edmundsbury.
+Pandulph now tries to stop the conflict, but the French won’t co-operate and the armies meet at Edmundsbury.
 The nobles don’t trust the French King and they return to John.
-The French King comes to terms with John through Pandulph but John is not there to see that as he is poisoned by a monk while he is staying at Swinstead Abbey.
+The French King comes to terms with John through Pandulph, but John is not there to see that as he is poisoned by a monk while staying at Swinstead Abbey.
 He is succeeded by his son, King Henry III.

 And that’s a quick King John summary.
 What are your thoughts – anything unclear, or missing?
 Please let us know in the comments section below.See summaries of Shakespeare’s other plays >>